nashville-software-school/client-side-mastery/book-5-honey-rae-repairs/chapters/REPAIR_EMPLOYEE_LIST.md

   8. For each employee, render the User component and pass the employee to the user prop
   9. Render the EmployeeList component in the App component
 </details>

+## 🧭 Explorer Exercise: Chuckle Checklist Components _(optional)_
+Now that you understand how to pass props and render components, see if you can break up the Chuckle Checklist code into smaller components.
+Currently, all the code and functionality for the application is in `App.js`.
+Can any of the code be reused?
+What props would the new components need?
+There's no right or wrong way of doing this.
+Have fun with it and as always, ***don't be afraid to break something!***